-Density: $D_c = D_r V_r + D_m V_m$
+Density: $$D_c = D_r V_r + D_m V_m$$

-where, D stands for density and subscripts c, r and m stand for composite, reinforcement and matrix respectively.
+Where: D stands for density and subscripts c, r and m stand for composite, reinforcement and matrix respectively.
 This theoretical calculation can be used to check whether the composite produced has the optimum properties.
 Modulus, Strength, Electrical properties may sometimes be estimated with ROM as the first approximation.
 Only particulate reinforced metal matrix composites will be dealt with here.
-Discussion on other types of composites is beyond the scope of this chapter.
+Discussion on other types of composites is beyond the scope of this research article, [53] and [54].